LunarVim/starter.lvim/README.md

 ## Setup

-Once you have done the prerequisites, so should be able to execute `:MetalsInstall` to complete setup
+Once you have done the prerequisites, you should be able to execute `:MetalsInstall` to complete setup

 ## Overview